I love making appetizing snacks and I love sharing how to prepare them.

 - Place a small portion of the mixture in the middle of each wrapper.
 WARNING: It will be tempting to over-stuff these wrappers but be careful because over-stuffing will cause the roll to break up in the fryer.
 It's best to be modest (check out the photos below for portion size).

-- Now you're ready to ROLL!
-(See what I did there?
-I couldn't help it) Gently fold the left and right corners into the center and use the top flap to roll it up.
+- Now you're ready to roll!
+Gently fold the left and right corners into the center and use the top flap to roll it up.
 I've included a three-step photo below to illustrate the process.
 Ensure that none of the stuffing is coming out of the seams and place off to the side in a dish or large baking pan.
 Continue this process until you've used up all of your mixture and/or won ton wrappers.

 - If you are cooking these up immediately, it's time to fry them!
 Prep your fry daddy (if you have one) or a small pot by placing one to two cups of vegetable oil in it and letting it heat to medium-high.
 You'll know the oil is ready because it's glistening but you can always test it by dipping one of the egg rolls in to see if it fries up immediately.

 - Take 4 or 5 rolls at a time and fry them for up to 5 minutes depending on how crunchy you like them.
-I usually wait until they're a golden brown, turning them a bit as they fry to make sure they cook evenly.
+I usually wait until they're golden brown, turning them a bit as they fry to make sure they cook evenly.

 - When they're cooked to your desired crunch, place them on a bed of paper towels and let them cool and drain so that they're nice and crunchy but not scorching hot.
 Serve with soy sauce, sweet and sour, or your desired sauce!
 Enjoy!